 Unfortunately, due to the inevitable effects of aging, circumstances in declining health conditions often create incurable declines.
-It is important that we be totally candid with all of our patients and their families.
-For example, individuals with advanced Alzheimer’s Dementia often succumb to an unpredictable or unforeseeable fall which may result in a major injury such as a broken bone, skull fracture, or even death.
+It is important that we be totally candid with all of our patients and patients’ families.
+Inevitable effects of aging are known as a “sentinel event.”
+It is extremely important for patients and families to recognize that “sentinel events” cannot necessarily be avoided.

 Your attending physician and the facility staff will help you understand the risks and benefits of care choices.
 We ask you to understand that in spite of compassionate care, attention, and treatment, chronic medical conditions may continue to progress.
 The inevitable effects of aging and the progression of chronic illnesses are the realities of life.
 Garden View Post-Acute provides quality long-term care with compassion and dedication as the aging process continues.